graphql-kit/graphql-faker/README.md

  * `--co`, `--cors-origin` CORS: Specify the origin for the Access-Control-Allow-Origin header
  * `-h`, `--help`          Show help

+### Usage with Docker

+    docker run -p=9002:9002 apisguru/graphql-faker [options] [IDL file]

+To specify a custom file, mount a volume where the file is located to `/workdir`:

+    docker run -v=${PWD}:/workdir apisguru/graphql-faker path/to/schema.idl

+Because the process is running inside of the container, `--open` does not work.

 # Development

 ```sh
 yarn
 npm run build:all